zype/zype.github.io/_posts/2014-10-13-playlists-and-categories.markdown

 your playlists and filter your playlists based on a category and its value.
 In this tutorial, I will walk through how to query for all the playlists that have a category named ‘zone’ and a value of ‘home.’
-At Zype, we use this strategy to get all the playlists that we want to be displayed on the home page.
+At Zype, we use this strategy to get all the playlists that we want to be displayed on the home page or zone.

 **Step 1: Go to admin.zype.com/categories and click the create new category button**